darcys22/godbledger/README.md

 ## Go DB Ledger
-Accounting system designed to have an easily accessable database
+An open source accounting system designed to have an easily accessable database and GRPC endpoints for communication.

 ## Executables